 Juju high availability

-On a default deployment of the Charmed Distribution of Kubernetes®, there is only one controller instance, which isn't desirable for critical applications.
+On a default deployment of Charmed Kubernetes, there is only one controller instance, which isn't desirable for critical applications.
 It is possible to scale out the controller itself to prevent a single point of failure.

 Juju supports a high availability mode to run multiple controllers with an automatic failover.